arashsm79/OFMon/README.md

 # Perform OTA via mobile
 The ota table is for managing otas and their binary files.
 Every time the user enters the Devices tab, the mobile application automatically checks through the server whether there is a new OTA update for the devices registered in the mobile database, and if there is, it downloads it.
-OTA updates work based on device profile, and when checking for OTA, it is checked that the version on the server is greater than the version stored on the device, and if it is, the new version is downloaded and replaces the previous version.
+OTA updates work based on the device profile, and when checking for OTA, it is checked that the version on the server is greater than the version stored on the device, and if it is, the new version is downloaded and replaces the previous version.
 When connecting to the device, the program version of the device and its device profile id are taken first, and if there is a newer update file for it, the user can update the device by selecting the Update Device Firmware option.
 <p align="center"><img src="https://user-images.githubusercontent.com/57039957/214009698-a229f132-d584-4c25-af40-73bdd9fefcb8.png" height="400"></p>